ShlomiRex/url-shortener-frontend/README.md

 The frontend is a simple React application that allows users to enter a URL and get a shortened URL.
 The frontend is built using React, TypeScript, and Tailwind CSS.
 The application is statically hosted on S3 bucket, called 'tinyurl.shlomidom.com'.

-I'll be honest, I used [Loveable](https://lovable.dev/) website to quickly generate a simple React app.
-I then edited it to match my needs.

 ## Database

 ![MySQL](README-assets/mysql.jpg)